 These constellations are well placed in the evening this month, but many more can be seen.
 Check the star map for more.

 The Lyrids reach their peak on the 22nd.
-The radiant (apparent origin point) of the meteors is in the constellation of Hercules, and is above the horizon all night.
-Therefore meteors will be visible as long as this point is, which will be all night.
+The radiant (apparent origin point) of the meteors will be in the constellation of Hercules.
+Meteors will be visible as long as this point is, which will be all night.
 Best displays are likely to be shortly before dawn when the radiant is at its highest point.
 There will be 17 meteors visible per hour.

 Points of Interest

 The comet C/2021 F1 (Lemmon-PANSTARRS) will be brightest on the 3rd, allowing viewing using at least a 4-inch telescope.
 It lies in the constellation of Pisces and will reach perihelion on the 6th.

 The dwarf planet 136108 Haumea will be at opposition on the 19th.
 It lies in the constellation of Boötes and is visible all night, with its highest point being around midnight.

 Visit Spot the Station to find out when the ISS will be visible from your location.

 Last updated: April 21st